-Moving forward, about 1,500 new positions will also be created at other Whirlpool locations, resulting in a net total elimination of 3,000 positions when all changes have been completed.
-Details on the number and location of new positions created at other Whirlpool locations will be announced in the near future.
+Moving forward, about 1,500 new positions will also be created at other Whirlpool locations, resulting in a net total elimination of 3,000 positions when all changes have been completed (see story this page).

 Plans include consolidation of laundry washer and dryer production from Maytag manufacturing sites in Newton, Iowa; Herrin, Ill.; and Searcy, Ark., with Whirlpool laundry factories in Clyde and Marion, Ohio.
 The series of moves will build upon the efficiency of Whirlpool’s manufacturing capabilities and enhance the company’s ability to compete within the highly competitive global home appliance industry.

 The timetables for the affected manufacturing operations include an orderly closure process, with complete closure targeted on the dates included below:

 - the factory in Herrin, Ill., which manufactures washers and dryers and employs about 1,000, will continue production until the end of 2006;

 - the factory in Searcy, Ark., which manufactures dryers and employs about 700, will continue production until the end of 2006; and